44th Chess Olympiad: Promotional activities

 Chennai's Napier Bridge was painted with a chessboard pattern, which divided opinion.
 While some commentators liked the artwork, others raised concerns that the pattern was disorienting, especially for people with anxiety disorder.
 The chessboard pattern also led to traffic congestion as people thronged to the bridge to take selfies and record videos for social media.

 Side tournaments

-Checkmate Coronavirus

 FIDE held an online event in May 2020 titled 'Checkmate Coronavirus'.
 This consisted of 2,762 tournaments held simultaneously over a 30-day period, played by 120,000 unique participants from over 140 countries.
-The various winners of the event were awarded masterclasses with current Grandmasters, free tickets to the Olympiad, and/or souvenirs and memorabilia.
+The various winners of the event were awarded masterclasses with grandmasters, free tickets to the Olympiad, and/or souvenirs and memorabilia.
+Immediately prior to the Olympiad, on 24 July, a rapid chess tournament was held in Hall 1 and Hall 2, with 1,414 participants.
+Games from all 707 boards were broadcast live online.
+The winner of the event was Indian grandmaster Vishnu Prasanna, who scored a perfect 9 out of 9 possible points.
+First prize was ₹35000 and the total prize fund was ₹500000.